nationalarchives/tdr-dev-documentation/manual/development-setup/signed-commits.md

 ## Troubleshooting

-If after committing and pushing to GitHub, you notice that your commits are still not verified, try running `git config commit.gpgsign` in the repo from which you are making the commit.
+1. If after committing and pushing to GitHub, you notice that your commits are still not verified, try running `git config commit.gpgsign` in the repo from which you are making the commit.
    * Since this command is missing the `--global`, you'd have to run it in all the repos you'd like signed commits applied to.
+2. If you would like to disable GPG signing:
+   * for all repositories, run this command `git config --global commit.gpgsign false`
+   * for a single repository, run this command `git config commit.gpgsign false`

 ## Undoing/Starting again